marklogic-community/RunDMC/apidoc/setup/README_FOR_NIGHTLY_BUILD.txt

    staticdir
      the filesystem directory containing the "pubs" for this version, (e.g., /space/elenz/MarkLogic_5_pubs)

+   help-xsd-dir
+     the filesystem "Config" directory containing the XSD files for this version (for extracting the admin help content)

    clean=yes (optional)
      If specified, then all the database contents for the given